BeppeInfo/BeppeInfo.github.io/_posts/2016-06-26-have_class.md

   // Put all available incoming messages in a queue in order
   // of priority (e.g. control socket messages first) std::queue<ProtocolMessage>& ReceiveMessages();
-  // Redirects each message to its proper socket according to "msg_type" field void SendMessage( std::queue<ProtocolMessage>& messageOutQueue );
+  // Redirects single message to its proper socket according to "msg_type" field void SendMessage( ProtocolMessage& message );
+  // Calls "SendMessage" for each message in the queue void SendMessages( std::queue<ProtocolMessage>& messageOutQueue );

   // Stops heartbeat thread
   void Shutdown();